2026 Report

 • Celestial AI (photonic computing)

-• Female-founded unicorns achieve status in median 4.2 years
+Unicorn Timing5: Female-founded unicorns achieve status in median 4.2 years vs. overall market median of 4.5 years.

 Industry and Sector Analysis